chaos-mesh/website/versioned_docs/version-2.8.4/simulate-azure-chaos.md

 - **name** means the Kubernetes Secret object.
 - **namespace** means the namespace of the Kubernetes Secret object.
-- **client_id** stores Application (client) ID of Azure App registrations.
+- **client_id** stores the Application (client) ID of the Azure app registration.
-- **client_secret** stores Application (client) secret value of Azure App registrations.
+- **client_secret** stores the Application (client) secret value of the Azure app registration.
-- **tenant_id** stores Directory (tenant) ID of Azure App registrations.
+- **tenant_id** stores the Directory (tenant) ID of the Azure app registration.
 For `client_id` and `client_secret`, please refer to [Confidential client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app).

 :::note

-Make sure that App registrations in the Secret file has been added as a contributor or owner to the access control (IAM) of the VM instance.
+Make sure that the app registrations in the Secret file have been added as a contributor or owner to the access control (IAM) of the VM instance.

 :::